echensun/comp90082-2023-sm1-resources/checklists/Sprint-1.md

 - [ ] Confluence is organized (cover page, project details, requirements, technical details about the project, meeting minutes and so on).
 - [ ] Trello (or Github projects or JIRA) is created, structured and organized.
-- [ ] Previous/existing project is deployed and could be tested.
+- [ ] Previous/existing project is deployed and could be used/tested as part of this requirements engineering phase.
 - [ ] README file is updated and provide details about the project, workflow (branches/naming conventions and so on).

 ## Plan